gallery

 Spider mites, mealybugs, powdery mildew.

-Since its discovery on Oʻahu in April 2005, the tiny Erythrina gall wasp (Quadrastichus erythrinae), or simply known as EGW, has been a serious wasp pest greatly affecting many populations of wiliwili and other non-native Erythrina species throughout the State of Hawaii.
+Since its discovery on Oʻahu in April 2005, the tiny Erythrina gall wasp (Quadrastichus erythrinae), or simply known as EGW, has been a serious pest and greatly affecting many populations of wiliwili and other non-native Erythrina species throughout the State of Hawaiʻi.
 [3] In November 2008, a few thousand Tanzanian parasitoid wasp (Eurytoma erthrinae) were released on most of the Main islands to paristize the EGW in hope of saving these beautiful trees.
-Recent reports indicate successful results for parisitizing EGW.
+Recent reports indicate successful results for parisitizing the EGW.
 [6]

 leaf Growth Requirements